 Pointed Pen Nibs: Which Nib Should You Use?

-Pointed pen nibs feature a sharp, flexible tip that creates line variation through pressure, making them essential for Copperplate, Spencerian, and modern pointed pen calligraphy.
+Pointed pen nibs feature a sharp, flexible tip that creates line variation through pressure.
+They're essential for Copperplate, Spencerian, and modern pointed pen calligraphy.

 Nikko G Nib